<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 If you’ve been considering a rebrand for your company, the first question to ask yourself is, “Why?”
-For these efforts to be successful and worthwhile, you must have a good reason to begin and a strategy that guides you throughout the entire process.
+For these efforts to be successful and worthwhile, you must have a good reason to begin and a strategy that guides you throughout the process.
 There’s no need to change simply for the sake of changing.

 So, back to the question at hand.
 Why would you or anyone else want to embark on such a large and impactful project?
-There are a few very good justifications for this, including the following.
+There are a few good justifications for this, including the following.

 You notice that you're not staying up to date with customer preferences.